 If you or someone you know has a problem with Dilaudid, you’ll need to seek help at an inpatient treatment center.
 These locations are easy to find and should be in your area.
 There are many benefits to seeking inpatient treatment:

 At an inpatient treatment center, you eat, sleep and spend your days there.
-There are no temptations form the outside world, and you can recover in peace.
+There are no temptations from the outside world, and you can recover in peace.

 Rehab centers are not just about getting off drugs.
-This is their main objective, but these facilities also serve healthy meals and offer exercise programs to help rebuild your physical stamina.
+This is their primary objective, but these facilities also serve healthy meals and offer exercise programs to help rebuild your physical stamina.

-Finally, you’ll learn the tools you’ll need for going back home and into society.
+Finally, you’ll learn the tools you’ll need for going back home and into society with dilaudid detox.
 These skills will hopefully keep you sober for life.